surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 Treemonster runs a naive pitch detection algorithm on the input signal, runs a sine oscillator at the detected pitch, then ring modulates the input signal with the resulting tuned sine oscillator.
 It can get pretty crazy, especially if you apply pitch shifts to the generated oscillator.
-Like the emulated analog ring modulation in Surge, this effect can very rapidly become very inharmonic.
+Like the emulated analog ring modulation in Surge XT, this effect can very rapidly become very inharmonic.